-This story was published on 25 July 2019.
+This story was first published on 25 July 2019.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Skills Match is the latest online, interactive tool now available on the Job Outlook website to help workers and job seekers match their current skills and experience to new jobs.